cosmos/sdk-tutorials/academy/xl-run-prod/4-network.md

 ce1c54ea7a2c50b4b9f2f869faf8fa4d1a1cf43a@172.217.22.14:26656
 ```

-If you create a node for a network that is already running, you need to do the same above steps but you do not need to inform others of your parameters, because when you connect, your node will do anyway.
+If you create a node for a network that is already running, you need to do the same above steps but you do not need to inform others of your parameters, because when you connect, your node will do it anyway.

 As a side-note, your computer or local network may not allow other nodes to initiate a connection to your node on port `26656`.
 So it is a good idea to open this port in the firewall(s).